 Severe Combined Immunodeficiency (SCID) leads to life-threating infections unless the immune system can be restored through a transplant, enzyme replacement or gene therapy.
 Early detection of SCID through screening of all newborns can make possible life-saving intervention before infections occur.

-Newborn Screening for SCID is currently only done in four provinces in Canada: Ontario (since 2014) and in Nova Scotia, New Brunswick and PEI (2016).
+Newborn Screening for SCID is currently only done in five provinces in Canada: Ontario (since 2014), Nova Scotia, New Brunswick and PEI (2016), and most recently Alberta in May (2019).
 CIPO continues to work with our National and Provincial partners to advocate for Newborn Screening for SCID across Canada.